Klevis27/sopra-fs25-group-42-server/README.md

 ## Misc

-Just a commit to test the deployment.
+Just a commit to test the dockerization.